Fact (band): Past members

-Style
+Musical style

-FACT has typically been described as Post-hardcore.
+Fact has typically been described as post-hardcore.
 However, with the release of their second album, their style seemed to follow elements of melodic hardcore much more than the precursor.
-They often incorporate elements of metalcore and mathcore, with latter especially appearing after the release of their third album "In the Blink of an Eye."
+They often incorporate elements of metalcore and mathcore, with latter especially appearing after the release of their third album In the Blink of an Eye.
 Their fourth record saw an incorporation of much more electronic elements.
 On their fifth and sixth records, Witness and KTHEAT, they approached their sound from a more traditional hardcore punk perspective.
 Most of their compositions consist of melodic lead vocals accompanied by gang vocals, rhythmically complex guitar riffs, technical drumming with emphasis on double bass, changing time signatures, and fast upbeat tempos ranging from 180 to 220 bpm.